John Battaglia: Murders

-"Hi, girls.
-I just want to tell you how very, very brave you were, and I hope you are resting in a better place now.
+"Good night my little babies.
+I hope you're resting in a different place.
+I love you.
 I wish that you had nothing to do with your mother.
-She’s evil and vicious and stupid!"
+She was evil, vicious, stupid.
+You will be free of her.
+I love you very dearly.
+You were very brave girls.
+Very brave.
+Liberty, you were oh so brave.
+I love you so much.
+Bye."

 Battaglia then visited a tattoo parlor and got two roses, representing his daughters, on his left biceps.
-He was apprehended shortly afterward, getting into a fistfight with the arresting police officers, which left him with a black eye.
+He was apprehended shortly afterward and got into a fistfight with the arresting police officers which left him with a black eye.
 Police confiscated sixteen firearms from the house.
 Texas authorities stated that Battaglia killed his daughters out of retaliation because Pearle had complained to his probation officer.

 The funeral for the two girls was held at Our Redeemer Lutheran Church in North Dallas, and they were buried at Hillcrest Cemetery, in North Dallas, with Pearle's father.

 Legal proceedings and execution

 Battaglia's capital murder trial began on April 22, 2002, and was held at the Frank Crowley Courts Building in Dallas.
 Howard Blackmon was the lead prosecutor; Battaglia was represented by Paul Johnson and Paul Brauchle.
 Jurors deliberated for 19 minutes before convicting Battaglia of the highest charge, capital murder.
 During the penalty phase of the trial, Battaglia's lawyers argued that their client should not receive the death penalty because he had bipolar disorder.
 On April 30, 2002, the same jury sentenced Battaglia to death.

 After he received his sentence, Battaglia was held at the Polunsky Unit near Livingston.
 After the sentencing, his ex-wife told him to "burn in hell forever".
 She also said: "You are one of the most heinous murderers of modern times.
 I would like to say the next time you see me is when they put the needle in your arm....But I'm not going to waste the time to be there."
 Pearle changed her mind and witnessed the execution nearly sixteen years later.
 Christie Battaglia publicly expressed support for Battaglia's execution, as did Ghetti.

 Death sentences are automatically appealed, and Battaglia's appellate attorneys fought to have his sentence commuted from death to life-without-parole.
 Battaglia was scheduled to be executed on March 30, 2016, but the Fifth U.S. Circuit Court of Appeals issued a stay so that the court could rule on his attorneys' claims that he was not mentally competent to be executed.
 The State of Texas did not challenge this stay, and his execution was postponed.